 6. Accuracy and fairness can also be impacted by problems with familiarization or incompatibilities with the computers and software used for the testing.
 If the same equipment and software can be used in practice, this greatly reduces the chance of problems.

 7. Taking a test doesn’t just measure how much you know, it helps reinforce the learning and make it more likely that you can retrieve the same information later.
 It’s a surprising fact that taking a test can actually be more beneficial to learning than spending the same amount of time studying.

 8. Giving formative or practice tests seems to improve learning as well as final exam results.

 9. Such tests are consistent with good practice and with assessment standards.
 For example the international standard on delivering assessments in the workplace ISO 10667 states:

 “The service provider shall… where appropriate, provide guidance on ways in which the assessment participant might prepare for the assessment, including access to approved or recommended sample and practice materials”

 10. It is crucial that exams are fair and that they are seen to be fair.
 By providing practice tests, you remove the mystique from your exams and allow people to see the question styles, to practice the time planning required and to have a fair view of what the exam consists of.
 It helps level the playing field and promotes the concept of a fair exam, open to and equal for all.

-Not all these reasons apply in every organization, but most do.
-I hope this article helps remind you why practice tests are valuable and encourages their use.
+Not all of these reasons apply in every organization, but most do.
+I hope this article helps remind you why practice tests are valuable and encourage their use.